jupyter/team-compass-template/{{cookiecutter.directory_name}}/docs/team/becoming-member.md

 ## Nominating a new member

-For someone to become a JupyterLab Council member, they should already be a consistent, positive, productive member of the community.
+For someone to become a {{cookiecutter.team_name}} Council member, they should already be a consistent, positive, productive member of the community.
 Newcomers are encouraged to become members after they've shown a sustained interest in engaging with the community.
 Moreover, council members should be interested in